A computer’s motherboard connects all the components; if it fails, your computer may be rendered useless.

-Often times RAM and a PCIe expansion cards are not firmly affixed in their respective slots.
+RAM and PCIe expansion cards are often not firmly affixed in their respective slots.

-If your PCIe expansion card is not getting detected, then the issue could be as simple as plugging it in firmly into the slot.
-People often confuse this with a bad PCIe slot on the motherboard.
+If your PCIe expansion card is undetected, the issue could be as simple as plugging it firmly into the slot.
+People often confuse this with a wrong PCIe slot on the motherboard.

 Other times, dust can get packed into the crevices of the PCIe slot rendering any attached device inoperable.

 Therefore, before pronouncing your PCIe slot on the motherboard dead, it is better to clean it, plug the device in properly and verify with another expansion card.

 Also Read: How to Tell If a PCIe Slot is Bad?